qishe-nlp/subtitlecore/apidocs/source/index.rst

-..
-Subtitlecore documentation master file, created by sphinx-quickstart on Tue Mar 23 17:08:47 2021.
+.. subtitlecore documentation master file, created by sphinx-quickstart on Thu Mar 30 13:04:04 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Subtitlecore's documentation!
+Welcome to subtitlecore's documentation!
 ========================================

 .. toctree::